Wi5/Wi-5-Smart-AP-Selection/README.md

 # Wi-5-Smart-AP-Selection
 This repository includes the source codes of the smart AP selection algorithm developed by LJMU.

-There are some instructions related to smart AP selection functionality are provided below.
+Some instructions related to the execution of smart AP selection code are provided below.

 Instructions: